wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 Don’t ask others, don’t let others tell you about yourself.
 Look within and see.
 All the teacher can tell you is only this.
-There is no need of goïng from one to another.
+There is no need of going from one to another.
 The same water is in all the wells.
 You just draw from the nearest.
 In my case the water is within me and I am the water.